Why this site exists

 Who this is for

-This site is mainly for older adults who want technology to be useful without becoming a project.
-It is also for adult children, spouses, and caregivers trying to help in a calm, respectful way.
+This site is for older adults who want technology to help without turning every little thing into a project.
+It is also for adult children, spouses, and caregivers who are trying to help without taking over.

 What you will find here

-You will find straightforward guides, product recommendations, and simple walkthroughs focused on real life.
-Things like making a phone easier to use, choosing safety tools, and avoiding products that create more hassle than help.
+You will find guides and walkthroughs for ordinary problems: making a phone easier to see, setting up emergency contacts, choosing a medical alert system, comparing video doorbells, and avoiding gadgets that create more hassle than help.

 Our filter